friesian horse breed

 Plus, their cinematic allure has seen them grace the silver screen.
 They often appear in historical dramas and embark on mythical quests, dazzling audiences with their graceful demeanour.

-Friesian Horse Colours And Markings
+Friesian Horse Characteristics: Colors and Markings

-Why Friesian Horses rock the all-black look
+Why Purebred Friesians rock the all-black look

 The aim?